 This month’s Caroline Says is all about labels – brands and fabrics that go the distance, literally thousands of miles from home and back again in one piece.
 No holes (unless perhaps you’re running with the bulls in Pamplona).
 No stains.
 No need to compromise your style for comfort.
 We’re talking wash-and-wear-ability 101.

 While you may normally prefer natural fabrics like 100% cotton and linen, they’re not the best choice for long-haul travel (unless you want to spend your vacation time ironing or your budget paying for laundry service).

 They can be fashionable, too.
-Think a pair of black pants with a little stretch: comfortable for the plane, then reinvented with a tee shirt for touring and a tunic or colorful wrap for evening.
+Think a pair of white jeans or black pants with a little stretch: comfortable for the plane, then reinvented with a tee shirt for touring and a tunic or colorful wrap for evening.
 Sportswear from lululemon and Athleta is a good choice.
 The Champion line from Target isn’t bad either.

+Casual dresses are a good choice, especially in the warmer months.
 Universally flattering wrap dresses (the kind Diane Von Furstenberg made famous) can be wrapped up in a ball and unfurled with nary a wrinkle, so they, too, are smart packing picks.
 Missoni also makes travel-friendly dresses.
 If DVF is too pricy, there are plenty of looks for less.
 J.McLaughlin sells similar frocks as well as other pieces in that same forgiving fabric.